-- Tachometer-A tachometer is an electrical instrument that indicates engine revolutions per minute (RPM).
+- Tachometer-Indicates engine revolutions per minute (RPM).
 The tachometer is useful for monitoring engine speed to avoid exceeding the maximum RPM rating. - 2.
-Temperature Gauge-The temperature gauge indicates engine coolant temperature by monitoring a signal from a sending unit installed in the engine water jacket.
+Temperature Gauge-Indicates engine coolant temperature by monitoring a signal from a sending unit installed in the engine water jacket.
 When the gauge reads in the danger area, shut off the engine and diagnose the problem.
 A common cause of overheating is picking up a foreign object in the seawater intake.
 Clearing the intake or seawater strainer will usually rectify this problem. - 3.
-Oil Pressure Gauge-The oil pressure gauge indicates engine lubricating oil pressure.
+Oil Pressure Gauge-Indicates engine lubricating oil pressure.
 Low pressure readings are generally caused by low oil quantity.
 In any case, immediately shut down the engine and diagnose the problem. - 4.
-Fuel Gauge-The fuel gauge indicates the approximate fuel level.
+Fuel Gauge-Indicates the approximate fuel level.
 Since boats are exposed to rough water conditions and varying degrees of trim, it will not always be possible to fill the tank to 100% of its dry-rated capacity.
 Therefore, fuel gauges may seem to provide inaccurate readings at times.
 It is always good to keep track of the amount of fuel you pump aboard, as well as your running time and estimated fuel usage as a double check against an inaccurate gauge. - 5.
-Compass-Your yacht comes equipped with a compass for use in marine navigation.
+Compass-Before using your compass for marine navigation, you must have it professionally swung.
 Many factors affect the operation of your compass, such as local magnetic variation and deviation (induced needle deflection caused by metal components, the operation of electrical equipment aboard your boat, and items containing ferrous metals i.e. binoculars that may be set near the compass).
-Each compass must be "swung" (compensated) to adjust for individual boat characteristics, and for the particular compass installation.
-It is vitally important, therefore, that you have your compass professionally swung before using it for marine navigation.
 Your Bayliner dealer can refer you to local shops that perform this work.